compton96/CMPM163Labs/README.md

     Description: I modified the particle system in my own way with the particles going up from the tires.
 I also tried to give the map a Vaporwave aesthetic by changing the colors of most things in the scene as well as the sun's light color.

+Lab 6:
+    Spotlight: Behaves like a flashlight.
+It points in a direction based on it's rotation and position.
+It illuminates in a cone.
+    Direcional Light: Behaves like the sun.
+It affects all objects in the scene, lighting them based on the light's direction.
+    Point Light: Behaves like a bare light bulb.
+It illuminates objects in the scene based on the light's position.
+    Area Light: Only work when baking a light map.
+Shines in all directions to 1 side of the rectangular plane.